animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 logical view of the region that looks like a single map containing all of the data in the region.
-Reads or writes to this map are transparently routed to the peer that hosts the entry that is the target of the operation. {data-store-name} divides the domain of hashcodes into buckets.
+Reads or writes to this map are transparently routed to the peer that hosts the entry that is the target of the operation.
+GemFire divides the domain of hashcodes into buckets.
 Each bucket is assigned to a specific peer, but may be relocated at any time to another peer in order to improve the utilization of resources across the cluster.”